The 7th Guest: Development

-The 7th Guest was the brainchild of game designer/graphic artist Rob Landeros, and a Virgin MasterTronics programmer, Graeme Devine.
+The 7th Guest was the brainchild of game designer/graphic artist Rob Landeros, and a Virgin Mastertronic programmer, Graeme Devine.
 When Landeros and Devine presented their idea for the game to Martin Alper, CEO of Virgin Games, they were promptly "fired" so that with Virgin's help they could start their own company, Trilobyte, dedicated solely to the development of this game.
-They originally intended to create the movements through the mansion using video.
-3D graphics and animation were introduced to the title early in 1991 when Robert Stein III joined the team.
+The game's POV video of walking through the house was originally planned as a live-action video in a practical set, but the idea was abandoned after pre-rendered 3D sequences proved feasible and more cost-effective.

 After creating the design document Devine and Landeros gave it to writer Matthew Costello.
 The developers chose to use 24-bit Super VGA graphics and a simple, textless, TV remote control-like user interface to make the game the answer to the question "What would Mom play?", and to simplify porting to game consoles such as the SNES-CD.
 Devine created the GROOVIE game engine, which allowed continuous streaming of data from CD-ROM, ran on multiple platforms, and was reusable.
 The 7th Guest was the first graphic adventure to use 640x320 graphics with 256 colors; Trilobyte reportedly spent more than $500,000 over more than two years to produce the graphics.
 George Sanger created the soundtrack.

 The developers found that, as Devine said in 1993, "CD-ROM is bloody slow".
 Early blue-screened footage was imperfect and left ghostly auras, which they left in as a feature.
 The puzzles they intended to use were under copyright, so the developers used puzzle books from the 19th century.
 Cast members' work on FMVs was different from traditional filmmaking: They performed all possible actions players chose in a game, usually looked into the camera to react to the player, and usually did not react to others on the chroma key sets.
 Devine said that he cried when watching the end credits play for the first time: "It had been such a hard game to make and I was so exhausted from the process of getting it finished that seeing those credits play through made me realise what we had done".

+The 7th Guest was one of the first games for the PC platform to be available only on CD-ROM, since it was too large to be distributed on floppy disks.
+Computer Gaming World reported in 1993, "not only does Guest consume an entire CD-ROM ... it actually requires TWO".
+Removing some of the large movies and videos was not an option, as they were essential to the gameplay.
+This game, along with LucasArts' Star Wars: Rebel Assault and Broderbund's Myst, helped promote the adoption of CD drives, which were not yet common.